pantrypoints/sp/content/en/superphysics/principles/chapter-01e.md

+## The 4 Arithmetic Operations

+1. Addition

+The 1st Property of Waves is "no void".
+This is fulfilled by addition which adds onto the instances.
+This is like making a line move forward.

+2. Division

+The 2nd Property of Waves is frequency.
+A sound can be divided into smaller parts.

+3. Subtraction

+The 3rd Property of Waves is amplitude.
+A wave can have positive and negative values as it goes up and down.

+4. Multiplication

+The 4th Property of Waves is forward movement.
+Multiplication expands just as division contracts.

+Addition and Subtraction can start from zero just as a wave can shave an origin or middle point.

+Division and Multiplication need a pre-existing instance, just as a frequency needs an existing wave, and expansion needs something to expand.

 ## The 4 Rules of Conversion

 This implements the Law of Conservation of Aether to be discussed in Chapter 5f.